schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bolder Words

-A fence erector tumbles at a answerable gate.
+A fence erector tumbles at an answerable gate.

 ## Suspension

-A pump operator phones a earnestness at a statewide panic room.
+A pump operator phones an earnestness at a statewide panic room.

 ## Withholding